ReverseGravityCompany/Lobo/PRIVACY_POLICY.md

 ## **Privacy Policy**

+ReverseGravity built the Lobo app as an Ad Supported app.

 We take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.